Hiding Faces in Plain Sight: Defending DeepFakes by Disrupting Face Detection: Introduction

 \section{Introduction}

 \IEEEPARstart{R}{ecent} advances in deep learning and the availability of a vast volume of online personal images and videos have drastically improved the synthesis of highly realistic human faces ~\cite{karras2018progressive,karras2019style,karras2021alias}.
-DeepFake is one of the most prevalent face forgery techniques that has drawn increasing attention recently \cite{faceswap,liu2023deepfacelab,chen2020simswap,Gao_2021_CVPR,xu2022mobilefaceswap,shiohara2023blendface}\footnote{In this paper, the term DeepFake stands for face forgery techniques as originally defined in~\cite{spivak2018deepfakes}, where specific local facial content is replaced by newly synthesized content while retaining high visual quality (also known as face-swap).
-Recently, the scope of DeepFake has expanded to encompass all AI-generated techniques, including audio synthesis, full image synthesis, etc~\cite{luo2024diff,epstein2023diffusion,gong2023toontalker,yang2024learning}, which are beyond the focus of this work.}.
+DeepFake is one of the most prevalent face forgery techniques that has drawn increasing attention recently \cite{faceswap,liu2023deepfacelab,chen2020simswap,Gao_2021_CVPR,xu2022mobilefaceswap,shiohara2023blendface}\footnote{In this paper, the term DeepFake specifically refers to faces-swapping face forgery techniques, as originally defined in~\cite{spivak2018deepfakes}, where specific local facial content is replaced by newly synthesized content while retaining high visual quality.
+It is worth noting that the scope of DeepFake has recently expanded to encompass a wide range of AI-generated media, including full image synthesis and face editing techniques~\cite{luo2024diff,epstein2023diffusion,gong2023toontalker,yang2024learning,Huang_2023_CVPR,li2024strokefacenerf}.
+Considering that face-swapping DeepFakes remain the most prevalent form encountered in online content, our work focuses on this category.}.
 Primarily, DeepFake can swap the face with a synthesized target face while retaining the same facial attributes such as facial expression and orientation (Fig.~\ref{fig:dfdemo}).
 While there are interesting and creative applications of DeepFakes, they can also be weaponized to create illusions of a person's presence and activities that do not occur in reality, leading to serious political, social, financial, and legal consequences \cite{busacca2023deepfake,tahraoui2023defending}.